HiDiYANG/ActiveContour/README.txt

 Parameters:
 	image  	- The source image
-	points 	- The array contains coordinates of each point on the initial-contour length 	- Return length of the output CvPoint array alpha  	- GVF snake parameter 1
+	points 	- The array contains coordinates of all points on initial-contour length 	- Return length of the output CvPoint array alpha  	- GVF snake parameter 1
 	beta   	- GVF snake parameter 2